crodier/software-blog/_posts/2025-03-27-good-intentions.md

 each of which was totally unnecessary.
 All three cases share one key quality—trying to improve a system in a novel and unproven manner.
 As well all three share never having been compared to alternatives properly and in a detailed manner - only a hand wavy comparison stating 'this will be better'.  without any data.

+## Apple values scrutiny of ideas

-Apple has a discipline where they look at every detail in a design, and look for the hardest parts of the problem.
+Apple has a core discipline where they look at every detail in a design, and look for the hardest parts of the problem.
 This is necessary for software design.
 A seemingly tiny detail can destroy any hopes of success for a software effort.
 We will show a few here and how this is a pattern in industry.
 It is a form of lack of analysis.
-Part of it comes from people being unwilling and having. a natural aversion to disagreeing in corporate software.
+Largely due to a natural aversion to
+**disagreeing in corporate software.**
+It is not fun, makes one unpopular, and is the highest value activity a software engineer and manager can do.

+### Be like Gilfoyle

+You need more [Gilfoyle from Silicon Valley](https://silicon-valley.fandom.com/wiki/Bertram_Gilfoyle), but it is an unpopular and unfriendly way to be (comically so.)
+His unfriendliness and brutality is what makes him the most valuable team member.
+And no one likes Gilfoyle (but Gilfoyle is ok with it.)
+This is the viewed (and often is) **the antithesis** of 'EQ' from the great book [Emotional Intelligence](https://a.co/d/9b7mBJc); however, this critical thinking and critiquing is the most valuable in software, if I had to pick one; it is this 'Gilfoyle' quality of an engineer.

+### HBR on scruintiy at Apple

 This [Harvard Business Review document about Apple Culture](./HBR_How_Apple_Is_Organized_For_Innovation-4.pdf) is a must-read.
 The biggest takeaway is that **at Apple,